J. Kiffin Penry Epilepsy MiniFellow Network

 LEARNER OBJECTIVES

-• Classify epileptic seizures and syndromes using the ILAE classification system.
+• Classify epileptic seizures & syndromes understanding the new ILAE classification system.

-• Learn about new and emerging epilepsy treatment options, including surgery & neurostimulation.
+• Discuss new and emerging epilepsy treatment options, including surgery & neurostimulation.

 PRELIMINARY COURSE OVERVIEW